 Parties who desire to conduct activities that affect lands under the jurisdiction of the DOE outside the PPA are required to prepare a land use request (LUR).
 A LUR consists of a narrative description of the project, a completed Environmental Concerns Review form, and a map depicting the location of the proposed activity.
 The LUR is used to determine if applicable regulatory requirements have been met before the approval of a proposed project.
-An LUR is submitted to the Land Use Coordinator by any organization desiring to complete any construction, rights-of-way, pipeline easements, or similar actions within the WIPP site boundary and on lands used in the operation of WIPP, under the management of the DOE (DOE, 2015b).
-The LUR is then reviewed the CBFO NEPA Compliance Officer for approval.
+An LUR is submitted to the Land Use Coordinator by any organization desiring to complete any construction, rights-of-way, pipeline easements, or similar actions within the WIPP site boundary and on lands used in the operation of WIPP, under the management of the DOE (DOE/WIPP-93-004).
+The LUR is then reviewed by the CBFO NEPA Compliance Officer for approval.
+Additional details on LUR requirements can be found in the Waste Isolation Pilot Plant Land Management Plan, DOE/WIPP-93-004.